- The natural rights to punish

 it is fit the ruler should have a power, in many cases, to mitigate the severity of the law, and pardon some offenders.
 For the end of government being the preservation of all, as much as may be, even the guilty are to be spared, where it can prove no prejudice to the innocent. (§159)

-The natural rights to punish are all rights held by individuals.
+Individuals hold the natural right to punish.
 Locke knew it was undesirable for individuals to have this right.
-He said that this is why they would give the right to punish to the state.
+This is why he thought they would give the right to punish to the state.

 The way this is accomplished is almost the same as it is in Hobbes’s theory.